lrkrol/SEREEGA/docs/README.md

 Indicating more than one source for a component, as mentioned [above](#a-note-on-components-and-sources), results in a signal projected from all those sources.
 However, in versions of SEREEGA older than v1.1.0, this was interpreted as location variability of the source.
 For each epoch, it randomly selected one of the indicated sources to project the signal activation from.
 This behaviour can be reinstated using the `legacy_rndmultsrc` argument when calling `generate_scalpdata`.
 As such, you could use `lf_get_source_inradius` to get all sources around a particular point, and add all of these to a single component to simulate activity coming from variable locations in the same brain region.

+### Relativity of the lead field units

+It is relevant to highlight that the various lead fields supported by SEREEGA can have different units of measure.
+This is the case, for example, for all three of the originally supported lead fields: NYHead, FieldTrip, and Pediatric Head Atlas.
+Unfortunately, although knowing the units is important to interpret the results correctly, these have not been reported in the corresponding literature.
+Consequently, the units of the result are relative to the leadfield employed.
+As a workaround, the `generate_scalpdata` function contains a `normaliseLeadfield` argument, which normalises the leadfield values to at least maintain comparability.

+An exception to this is the lead field converted from Brainstorm.
+Brainstorm explicitly utilises the International System; thus, every leadfield generated with it is expressed in $\frac{V}{A-m}$ (more information is provided [here](https://neuroimage.usc.edu/forums/t/eeg-units/1499)).
+The function `lf_generate_frombrainstorm` automatically converts this to $\frac{\mu V}{nA-m}$, unless otherwise requested.

 ### Using the GUI

 ![SEREEGA](/docs/SEREEGA-GUI.png)